-- 1. That five Panel members nominate themselves to undertake a programme of visits for the remainder of the 2015/16 Municipal Year. - 2.
+- 1. That five Panel members nominate themselves to undertake a programme of visits during the 2016/17 Municipal Year. - 2.
 That the appointment of Members to undertake a programme of visits be considered at the first meeting of the Committee, each Municipal Year.